Please click on the arrow sign (>) to read the FAQ.

 12) What if I am not happy with the Adjudicator's ruling?

 The decision of the Adjudicator or panel is final and binding on the financial institution, but not on you.
 If you are not happy with the decision, you are free to reject the decision and pursue your complaint through other avenues.
-This essentially means that there is no disadvantage at all for you if you choose to lodge your complaint with FIDReC.
+This means that there is no disadvantage at all for you if you choose to lodge your complaint with FIDReC.
 Kindly note that there is no appeal process at FIDReC.

 13) How long will it take for FIDReC to resolve my dispute?